-Hoffenheim have added more quality to their engine room with the signing of Mali international Diadie Samassekou.
-The holding midfielder, a multiple Austrian champion with Salzburg, has signed a five-year deal.
+Hoffenheim added more quality to their engine room with the signing of Mali international Diadie Samassekou in 2019.
+The holding midfielder, a multiple Austrian champion with Salzburg, is now making his presence his felt in the Bundesliga.

 bundesliga.com fills you in on the man from Bamako…

 Position: Central midfielder